boudra/moboudra.com/posts/hacking-vs-overengineering.md

 ---
-title: "Hack It or Overengineer It?"
+title: "Hack or Overengineer?"
 description: "Laziness being a virtue is a common theme in software development.
 I think it's misguided."
 date: "2024-03-25"
 ---

 During my software engineering career, I have noticed a clear distinction between developers who prefer to hack things together and those who favour overengineering.

-I have gone through different phases of this spectrum myself, with one usually making me overcompensate and becoming the other.
+I have gone through different phases of this spectrum myself, with the results of one usually making me overcompensate and becoming the other.
 I now believe that I have settled on a balanced approach to software development.

 The main difference between these two types of developers lies in their beliefs and where they choose to focus their energy.